Toyota RAV4 Wait Times in Australia (Q4 2023)

 Future Outlook

-According to Sean Hanley, Toyota Australia’s VP of Sales & Marketing, they are hitting record delivery numbers of 20,000+ per month and expect to sustain these numbers going forward.
+In 2023, Sean Hanley, Toyota Australia’s VP of Sales & Marketing, they are hitting record delivery numbers of 20,000+ per month and expect to sustain these numbers going forward.

-If you’re currently on a long waiting list, you can expect your timeline to shorten in 2024.
+If you’re currently on a long waiting list, you can expect your timeline to shorten slightly in 2024.
 Those who aren’t yet on a waitlist can benefit by hopping in line as soon as possible, knowing that the current times aren’t expected to last as long.
 Toyota Australia is prioritizing those who have been waiting in line the longest.

 Reserving Your Spot